 The last year or two has seen another evolution in these choices.
 Traditional academic institutions have added new programs as alternatives to their standard two year Masters in Statistics.
 There are now Masters in Data Science, Masters in Predictive Analytics and Masters in Business Analytics that are often one year programs.
 Some schools are even offering their own bootcamps taught by staff professors whose research has become more and more applied as the lucrative need for data insight has increased.
 The current immigration policy of slowing down the H1 visa application process and shutting it down for some countries, has created an 8% decrease in applications to traditional academic STEM programs.
 Academic institutions are creating degrees that compete on price and time with bootcamps.
 Academic institutions have also realized the need to incorporate coursework across traditional departments as the need for information technology skills can be as great for a data scientist as their statistical expertise.

 If you are pursing any of these alternatives, do your due diligence before you make your choice.
 While the hot career of Data Science can be worth a significant investment, you must make sure to match what you can afford both in time and resources to the pay-off from the education.

 Interested in a career in Data Science or in hiring a Data Scientist?
-Contact Smith Hanley Associates’ Data Science Recruiter, Rachel Pereira, at [email protected] or 203.319-4307.
+Contact Smith Hanley Associates’ Data Science Recruiter, Paul Chatlos, at email@example.com.